 A Medical Response System That’s as Easy as 1-2-3

-If you’re suddenly in the market for a medical alert device, it can feel overwhelming with so many choices and models.
-Luckily, ResponseNow is a medical alert company that offers a simple, straightforward lineup of three medical alert systems that provide peace of mind for seniors and their adult children like me.
+If you're in the market for a medical alert device, it can feel overwhelming with so many choices.
+Luckily, ResponseNow is a medical alert company that offers a simple, straightforward lineup of three medical alert systems to provide peace of mind for older adults and their children, like me.

 – Shower-proof pendant